timthepost/libsplinter/README.md

 LLM levels" of paranoia in their engineering**_, so Splinter gives you a choice:

 - **Sterile mode (`auto_vacuum=on`)** — every write zeroes old contents before reuse.
+Splinter uses static geometry, so there's no row reclamation needed.
-Perfect for LLM scratchpads and training contexts where stale data must never leak back.
+  This is perfect for LLM scratchpads and training contexts where stale data must never leak back.
 It's like boiling a hotel room every time a new guest arrives (if only that were possible!!!).
 No contamination, but it takes time to write twice.